mgoltzsche/highfipi/README.md

 # highfipi

-Rasbian based SD card images to run a wireless multi-room audio system on [Raspberry Pi](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/)s.
+Rasbian based SD card images to run a wireless multi-room audio system using [mopidy](https://mopidy.com/) and [snapcast](https://github.com/badaix/snapcast) on [Raspberry Pi](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/)s.

 ## Build the images

-The image(s) defined within this repository are built using [Packer](https://github.com/hashicorp/packer) along with the [arm-image builder](https://github.com/solo-io/packer-builder-arm-image).
+The images defined within this repository are built using [Packer](https://github.com/hashicorp/packer) along with the [arm-image builder](https://github.com/solo-io/packer-builder-arm-image).

 The `Makefile` specifies a build target for each image.
 Each of these build targets writes an image into `./output-arm-image/image`.